-LOS-HEL is my collaboration with Nigerian-born sound and video artist Emeka Ogboh.
+LOS-HEL is my collaboration with Nigerian-born multi-media artist Emeka Ogboh.
 It’s a conversation between Lagos and Helsinki through sound, image and text, and it was born in 2011 after my encounter with Ogboh’s This Is Lagos installation pieces at Kiasma’s ARS 11 exhibition in Helsinki.
 The first culmination of this process is a 16-track album LOS-HEL: Possible Cities (completed in 2013, released 2016) which combines Ogboh’s Lagos Soundscapes with my electronic compositions.

 The album has evolved out of contemplation on urbanization and possible realities of city life.
 The aesthetic sonic effect ‘sharawadji’, meaning the sublime of everyday and often used to characterize the feeling of plenitude caused by the contemplation of complex soundscapes, especially those produced by city sounds, might best condense the initial idea and inspiration behind this project.

 In addition to most download and streaming platforms, the album is also available at my Bandcamp Store where the release includes additional artwork and a digital booklet documenting the conversation between Emeka and me on Lagos over the years.

 Lagos Soundscapes, field recordings, concept – Emeka Ogboh

 Original drum programming and low atmospheric pad on Oshodi By Obalende – Nasfu

 Mastered by Niklas Silen